j5155/Documentation/src/pidf/heading.md

 ---

-#### Congratulations, you’ve completed the Drive PIDF tuning!
+#### Congratulations, you’ve completed the Heading PIDF tuning!
-Now, move onto the next section to tune your Centripetal Scaling.
+Now, move onto the next section to tune your Drive PIDF Tuning.